ci-compass/cicf/week02-python-and-jupyter/slides/slides.md

 print(grades[5])        # this will raise an error!
 ```

-Notice the first element in a list is numbered 0 (zero)!
+Notice the first element in a list is numbered 0!

+## Indexing

+Any time you index into a list, Python always counts starting at 0,
+not 1.

+Forgetting this will likely be a big source of mistakes.

 ## Strings